Italienisches Liederbuch (Wolf): Description

-It is usually performed by alternating baritone and soprano singers, as (for example) in the recording of Dietrich Fischer-Dieskau (baritone), Elisabeth Schwarzkopf (soprano), and Gerald Moore (accompanist).
+The songs are composed for voice and piano.
+They are usually performed alternating by a male and a female singer, as (for example) in the recording of Dietrich Fischer-Dieskau (baritone), Elisabeth Schwarzkopf (soprano), and Gerald Moore (accompanist).
 In the lyrics, the male in love tends to idealize his lover and praise her beauty, while the female shows practical ideas about love and sometimes has complaints against her lover.

 The poems

 The German texts and some translations are available online at The LiederNet Archive.
 The poems are listed below: